singer-yang/msp430-automatic-programming/README.md

 # msp430-automatic-programming
-code of my dual degree graduation project
+## code of my dual degree graduation project
+## 1, find a place in flash memory to store unique id
+## 2, load program to msp430 simultaneously
+## 3, ...